Established in 1997, the prize is awarded to an individual in their early career for research contributions to

 For the 2025 award, the paper must have been published between the dates of January 1, 2022 - December 31, 2024.
 The candidate must have been awarded their Ph.D. no earlier than 2019.

-The SIAG/CST Prize will be awarded virtually at CT21.
+The SIAG/CST Prize will next be awarded at CT25.

 Read the full prize specifications.